Netacea/cloudflare-worker-template-typescript/README.md

   - `secretKey` - the Secret key for your domain.
 Provided by Netacea.
 Used to check the authenticity of cookies.
   - `mitigationType` - either "INGEST" or "MITIGATE" to disable / enable mitigation, respectively.
   - `cookieEncryptionKey` - used to encrypt cookie data.
 Can be provided by either the customer, or Netacea.
-  - `netaceaCookieName` - name of the mitigation cookie.
-Can be provided by either the customer, or Netacea.
-As a security best practice, the name of this cookie should not reveal its purpose.
+  - `netaceaCookieName` - name of the Netacea cookie.
+Name should set so as not to conflict with existing cookies on site.
-  - `netaceaCaptchaCookieName` - name of the captcha cookie.
-Can be provided by either the customer, or Netacea.
-Similarly to `netaceaCookieName`, this cookie should be named as to not reveal its purpose.
+  - `netaceaCaptchaCookieName` - name of the Netacea captcha cookie.
+Name should set so as not to conflict with existing cookies on site.
-  - `enableDynamicCaptchaContentType` - either `true` or `false`.
-When set to `true`, the `Content-Type` header returned from Mitigation Service will be set according to the `Accept` header.
-Supported `Accept` header values are `text/html`, and `application/json`.
-If another value is provided, `Content-Type` will default to `text/html`.
-Setting this to `false` will result in the `Content-Type` header being always set as `text/html`.
   - `timeout` (optional) - the number of milliseconds to wait for a response from the Mitigation API before proceeding to the origin website.
 Default 3000ms.

 ## 💻 Development